Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Two-body problem

 Given its simple form for $N=2$, equation (\ref{eq:Edot2}) can be easily integrated in time, resulting in an integral of motion \ba E - \frac{Gm_2^2}{R_2}=\frac{1}{2}m_2 \dot\bfR_n^2 - \frac{G m_1 m_2}{R_2}- \frac{Gm_2^2}{R_2}=m_2I, \ea where we used equations (\ref{eq:IE}) and (\ref{eq:Enin2}).
-In other words, the IoM $m_2I$ is only the `energy-like' IoM that represents the conservation of the {\it sum} of the total energy of the system $E$ and the work done upon it by the indirect force $M\aid$.
-This analysis illustrates why calling $I$ (or $m_2I$) the `energy integral' can be misleading.
-Using this specific name in relation to $I$ should be avoided.
+In other words, in a non-inertial frame the IoM $m_2I$ is only the `energy-like' IoM that represents the conservation of the {\it sum} of the total energy of the system $E$ and the work done upon it by the indirect force $M\aid$.
+This analysis illustrates why calling $I$ (or $m_2I$) the `energy integral' can be misleading when considering motion in the frame of one of the bodies.
+Using this specific name in relation to $I$ in that frame should be avoided.

 Turning now to the angular momentum of the system in a non-inertial frame, we confirm a well-known fact that ${\bf L}$ is conserved and represents another IoM.
 This follows from equation (\ref{eq:Lcons}) and the fact that $\bfR_\mathrm{b}$ and $\aid$ are aligned in a two-body case.